trustgraph-ai/trustgraph/docs/README.quickstart-docker-compose.md

 ## Choose a TrustGraph Configuration

-> [!NOTE]
-> The default graph store for `TrustGraph` is `Cassandra`. `TrustGraph` also supports `Neo4j`.
-Adding "neo4j" to a `Docker Compose` file `tg-launch-<configuration>-neo4j.yaml` will select `Neo4j` instead of `Cassandra`.

-Choose one of the `Docker Compose` files that meets your preferred model deployments.
+Choose one of the `Docker Compose` files that meets your preferred model and graph store deployments.
 Each deployment will require setting some `environment variables` and commands in the chosen `YAML` file.
 All variables and commands must be set prior to running the chosen `Docker Compose` file.

 ### AWS Bedrock API

 ```
 export AWS_ID_KEY=<ID-KEY-HERE>
 export AWS_SECRET_KEY=<TOKEN-GOES-HERE>
+docker compose -f tg-launch-bedrock-cassandra.yaml up -d # Using Cassandra as the graph store
-docker compose -f tg-launch-bedrock.yaml up -d
+docker compose -f tg-launch-bedrock-neo4j.yaml up -d # Using Neo4j as the graph store
 ```

 > [!NOTE]